 The SS Lane Victory is another museum ship located in the Port of Los Angeles.
 She's a WWII merchant cargo ship that served through the Vietnam War.

-The Sons of the Revolution in the State of California has an American Heritage Library and museum in Glendale.
+The Sons of the Revolution in the State of California has an American Heritage Library and Museum in Glendale.
 The Library specializes in genealogical and early American history resources with emphasis on the Colonial and Revolutionary War period.
-It also has a fine collection of 18th and 19th century vital records, family histories, American military history and English genealogy.
-Open Mondays except holidays.
+It also has a fine collection of 18th and 19th-century vital records, family histories, American military history and English genealogy.

 The Western Museum of Flight is not exclusively military aircraft, but they do have Warbirds, aircraft and target drones, piston and jet aircraft engines, aircraft components, aircraft ejection seats, World War II instruments, aircrew accessories, and an extensive model aircraft collection.